Krabčice: Administrative division

+Etymology

+The name Krabčice is derived from the surname Krabka, meaning "the village of Krabka's people".

 Geography

 Krabčice is located about 19 km southeast of Litoměřice and 33 km north of Prague.
 It lies in the Lower Ohře Table, in the Polabí lowlands.
-The highest point is a contour line at the northern slope of the Říp Mountain at 320 m above sea level.
+The highest point is a contour line at the northern slope of the mountain Říp at 320 m above sea level.

 History

 The first written mention of Krabčice is from 1226, when Matěj and Václav Nemoj from the Vršovci family gave the land to the monastery in Doksany.
 However, it was taken away from Doksany by Emperor Sigismund in order to assign it as a pledge to the Lords Rous of Svinov.
 At the end of the 16th century, it was purchased by William of Rosenberg.
 Then it was acquired by the Lobkowicz family, who owned it until 1850.

 Transport

 There are no railways or major roads passing through the municipality.